vegaprotocol/specs/protocol/0012-POSR-position_resolution.md

 - It is possible to check the time of the next liquidation trade attempt in any market via the API. (<a name="0012-POSR-015" href="#0012-POSR-015">0012-POSR-015</a>)

-- When the network places an order to reduce its position such that resulting trades would activate the price monitoring trigger the order gets cancelled, network's position remains unchanged and no further orders get placed by the network in this time instance. (<a name="0012-POSR-016" href="#0012-POSR-016">0012-POSR-016</a>)
+- When the network places an order to reduce its position such that resulting trades would activate the price monitoring trigger the order gets cancelled, market remains in it's current trading mode (as per any other non-persistent order breaching the price monitoring bounds), network's position remains unchanged and no further orders get placed by the network in this time instance. (<a name="0012-POSR-016" href="#0012-POSR-016">0012-POSR-016</a>)

 - When the network places an order which trades successfully and there are no other trades within the mark-to-market window then then when the window elapses the price from network's last trade is used as the mark price (<a name="0012-POSR-017" href="#0012-POSR-017">0012-POSR-017</a>)